 14 Reporting Annually as full year achievement and after the project ends in final report.

-15 · · References
+15 • References

-16 Corresponding corporate indicator Not applicable
+16 Corresponding corporate indicator Not applical ble

 17 Notes

 18 Examples

 Row ID Field Indicator metadata

-1 Indicator code RC087
+1 Indicator code RCO87

 2 Indicator name Organisations cooperating across borders (the project partners)

 3 Measurement unit organisations

 4 Type of indicator ERDF (Interreg) output indicator

 5 Baseline not required

 6 Milestone 2024 (as 31.12.24) 0

 7 Target 2029 (as 31.12.29) 150 (up to 10 regular size projects and up to 20 small size projects in average with 5 partners)

 8 Priority P4 Improved public services

 9 Programme Objective PO 7 Improved public services and solutions for citizens

-10 Definition and concepts The indicator count supported s the organisations cooperating formally in

-projects.
-The organ legal entities, isations counted in this indicator are the

-project partners as mentioned in the financing agreement of the application.

-Organisations coope and small) are coun erating within both types of projects (regular ted.
+10 Definition and concepts The indicator counts the organisations cooperating formally in supported projects.
+The organisations counted in this indicator are the legal entities, project partners as mentioned in the financing agreement of the application.
+Organisations cooperating within both types of projects (regular and small) are counted.

 11 Data collection MA monitoring system

 12 Time measurement 1 year (12 months)

 13 Aggregation issues The project partners are counted on programme level.
 If organization participates in more than 1 project - we count 1.

 14 Reporting Annually (12 months)

-15 1 Refere nces
+15 References

-16 Corresponding corporate indicator Not applicable
+16 Corresponding corporate indicator Not applicab le

 17 Notes

-18 Examp les
+18 Examples